Jupiter

 The energy of expansion and integration

-Rulership: Sagittarius and Pisces
+Jupiter rulership: Sagittarius and Pisces

 Astrology is geocentric.
 It places us humans at the center to describe how each of us perceives and is affected by what unfolds around us, from our unique vantage point on earth.